saguileran/MD-SCPI/README.md

 ## Objectives

 - Prepare the input files: PDB and mol files of the ligands and receptor
-- Create a Molecular Dynamics simulation
+- Create a Molecular Dynamics (MD) simulation
-- Create a Monte Carlo simulation
+- Create a Monte Carlo (MC) simulation
+- Compare MD and MC simulations, are the results comparable to experiments?

 ## Links of interest: